 Online registration for Duckling Day is now closed.
 There will be a limited amount of tickets available day-of.
 If you are planning to buy your ticket day-of, please try to come close to the start of the event.

 A beloved tradition for more than 30 years, Duckling Day celebrates the children’s classic book, “Make Way for Ducklings” by Robert McCloskey.
-Every year, over 1,000 people meet up and parade through Boston’s most picturesque parks, dressed like characters from the story.
-Led by the Harvard Marching Band, the parade will begin on the Boston Common at the Parkman Bandstand and end in the Public Garden near the famous Make Way for Ducklings sculpture.
+Every year, hundreds of children parade through Boston’s most picturesque parks, dressed like characters from the story Led by the Harvard Marching Band, the parade will begin on the Boston Common at the Parkman Bandstand and end in the Public Garden near the famous Make Way for Ducklings sculpture.
 Bring your camera – the parade is possibly the most adorable thing you’ll ever see!

-Prior to the parade will be Playtime on the Common, a vibrant array of family entertainment including crafts, face painters, a magician, games, and climbing and jumping.
-All families are welcome to decorate their wagons or strollers, bring a picnic, and enjoy springtime on the Common!
+Prior to the parade will be Playtime on the Common, a vibrant array of family entertainment including a creative play area, a magician and other performers, interactive circus games, live music, and more.
+All families are welcome to decorate their wagons or strollers, bring a picnic, and enjoy springtime in Boston’s most beloved parks!

 Would you like to showcase your company’s products or services to hundreds of Greater Boston families?
-The Friends is seeking business sponsors to exhibit at this fun, family event on Boston Common on Mother’s Day, Sunday, May 13, 2018.
+Take the unique opportunity to be part of the sponsor team at this one-of-a-kind event on Boston Common on Mother’s Day, Sunday, May 14, 2023.
 In addition to on-site exhibit space, the Friends oﬀers pre- and post-event promotional beneﬁts for your business.
-For more information, contact Mary Halpin at firstname.lastname@example.org or (617)723-8144.
+For more information, contact Karin Turer at email@example.com or 617-599-8509.